eclipse-edc/Connector/docs/architecture-principles.md

 ### IX.
 Handling Null Return Values
 1. In certain situations, `null` may need to be returned from a method, passed as a parameter, or set on a field.
 Only use `Optional` if a method is part of a fluent API.
    Since the runtime will rarely require this, the project standard is to use the `org.jetbrains.annotations.Nullable` and `org.jetbrains.annotations.NotNull` annotations.

+### X. Objects Serialization/Deserialization
+1. `TypeManager` is the component responsible for json ser/des, you can also use the `ObjectMapper` inside it, but there should be no other `ObjectMapper` instance.